rdhiman56/rdhiman56/README.md

 ###

-<h3 align="left">👩‍💻 A Passionate for Web / SEO/ SMM / Cloud / Devops Technologies from India/h3>
+<h3 align="left">👩‍💻 A Passionate for Web / SEO/ SMM / Cloud / Devops Technologies from India</h3>

 ###

 <p align="left">
-  All of my projects are available at https://rahuldhiman.dcms.site/
+  All of my Git projects are available at https://github.com/rdhiman56
   <br><br>-
-  🔭  All of my projects are available at https://rahuldhiman.dcms.site/ <br>- 📚 Ask Me about Technologies<br>- ⚡ In my free time i explore new places & Technologies.</p>
+  🔭  Portofolio is available at https://rahuldhiman.dcms.site/ <br>- 📚 Ask Me about Technologies<br>- ⚡ In my free time i explore new places & Technologies.</p>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="left">🛠 Skills and tools</h3>

 ###